 o 7 health ratings that predict business failure

 o 13 years of data and experience used to develop ratings

 o £4bn of bad debt data incorporated into analysis

 o Business failure accurately predicted

-To see how Red Flag Alert can help your business manage trade creditor risk, please contact Richard West for a free trial at firstname.lastname@example.org or on 0344 412 6699.
+To see how Red Flag Alert can help your business manage trade creditor risk, get started by booking a demo with our team today.